Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Conclusions

 \section{Conclusions}

-In this paper, we developed a singular perturbation framework for safety, which is the first of its kind in the literature.
-More specifically, we considered feedback interconnections between two subsystems, referred to as the slow and fast subsystems, respectively.
-We then provided sufficient conditions to guarantee safety of the overall interconnected system, based on reduced-order safety properties of the slow subsystem and stability properties of the fast one.
-We illustrated the applicability of our theoretical results in two settings.
+In this paper, we developed a singular perturbation framework for safety.
+Specifically, we considered feedback interconnections between two subsystems, referred to as the slow and fast subsystems, respectively.
+We then provided sufficient conditions to guarantee safety of the overall interconnected system, based on safety properties of the reduced subsystem and stability properties of the fast one.
+We illustrated the applicability of our results in two settings.
 The first is the safe control of a robotic arm with joint motors.
-The second is a suboptimal safe control scenario in which a physical plant interacts with an optimization algorithm that iteratively solves an optimization problem encoding safety constraints.
+The second is a suboptimal safe control scenario in which a physical plant interacts with an algorithm that iteratively solves an optimization problem encoding safety constraints.